MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

 +---------------------------------+-----------------------------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Case Viewer (Viewing Cases)
+Record Viewer (Viewing Cases)
 ---------------------------
-The Case Viewer is a UI component which allows the browsing and viewing of Raven FHIR Server records, encompassing both MDI Case Documents (MDI to EDRS) and Toxicology Reports (LIMS to MDI).
+The Record Viewer is a UI component which allows the browsing and viewing of Raven FHIR Server records, encompassing both MDI Case Documents (MDI to EDRS) and Toxicology Reports (LIMS to MDI).
 In addition to providing a user-friendly option for viewing the data present on the FHIR Server, the layout is structured from the perspective of the MDI Implementation Guide to serve as an educational